 You should note that even if you find information about your topic, it may not be the complete answer to your question.
 The law is constantly changing and being updated.
 If you are involved in a lawsuit, or are required to go to court, it is best to consult an attorney.
 Many attorneys have free or inexpensive initial consultations.
 If you do not know the name of an attorney, you can call the North Carolina Lawyer Referral Service, a service of the North Carolina Bar Association, at (800) 662-7660 or (919) 677-8574.
 You may also qualify for representation by Legal Aid of North Carolina.
-To find which office to contact, go to the Legal Aid website.
-For the local Durham office, call toll-free (800) 331-7594 or (919) 688-6396.
+To find out more and to locate which office to contact, visit the Legal Aid website.
+For the local Durham office, call toll-free (866) 219-5262 or (919) 688-6396.
 Additional resources for legal referrals are available on the Law School website.

-This guide lists some of the books owned by the library that are written for non-lawyers, and gives a brief description of their contents.
+This guide lists some of the resources owned by the library that are written for non-lawyers, and gives a brief description of their contents.
 Locations are given in parentheses after each book.
-Other books can be located by using the online Duke University Libraries catalog.
+Other materials can be located by using the online Duke University Libraries catalog.

-For a good overview of legal research itself, look at Stephen Elias, Legal Research: How to Find and Understand the Law, 15th ed.
-(Ref KF240 .L417 2009 & online in Legal Information Reference Center).
+For a good overview of legal research itself, look at Stephen Elias, Legal Research: How to Find and Understand the Law, 17th ed.
+(Ref.
+KF240 .L417 2015).
 This book is a complete guide to legal research, and is meant to be read all the way through, but it can be used to answer a specific question, such as "How to Find a Federal Case" or "How to Research Current State Legislation."

-If you are specifically researching North Carolina law, see Scott Childs, North Carolina Legal Research (Ref.
-KFN7475 .C48 2010), as well as the North Carolina Practice research guide.
+If you are researching a matter of North Carolina law, see Childs & Sampson, North Carolina Legal Research, 2d ed.
+(Ref.
+KFN7475 .C48 2014), as well as the North Carolina Practice research guide.
+Research guides for other U.S. states are also available in the library’s Reference Collection; to locate them, search the Duke University Libraries catalog for the subject heading Legal research – [state].

 For a brief guide to understanding legal research online, see How to Research a Legal Problem: A Guide for Non-Lawyers, published by the American Association of Law Libraries.

 If you are new to the law, or to a particular area of law, you may wish to begin your research with a secondary source that provides background information and a roadmap to finding primary resources on your topic.
 Legal encyclopedias attempt to comprehensively cover all legal topics, and are generally a good place to begin research.
 There are several encyclopedias written for non-lawyers, such as the Gale Encyclopedia of American Law, 3rd ed.
 (Ref.
 KF154.G77 2011 & online; formerly West's Encyclopedia of American Law).
-This resource looks at practical implications of the law rather than the more theoretical approach taken by many legal resources.
-The Gale Encyclopedia of Everyday Law (Ref KF387 .G35 2006) provides a general overview of various legal issues, with breakdowns where state laws differ.
+This resource looks at practical implications of the law rather than the more theoretical approach taken by many legal resources, and provides a general overview of various legal issues, with breakdowns where state laws differ.

 Legal encyclopedias geared towards use by lawyers useful where more specific coverage of the law is required.
 These encyclopedias provide a summary of the law arranged by subject and extensive references to primary sources, including court decisions and other legal authorities.